Nucleon Isovector Axial Form Factors: Conclusions and Comparison with Previous Calculations

-To reduce the roughly $10\%$ spread in the lattice results compared in Fig.~\ref{fig:GA_comparison} requires much higher statistics data, which will be available over the next few years.
-It has become clear that $N \pi$ states need to be included in the analysis for the three form factors to satisfy the PCAC relation~\ref{eq:PCAC}.
+What has become clear is that $N \pi$ states need to be included in the analysis for the three form factors, and satisfying the PCAC relation~\eqref{eq:PCAC} is an essential and necessary condition.
 The questions that remain for higher precision are how many multihadron states need to be kept in the spectral decomposition for a given precision and the size of their contributions.
+The roughly $10\%$ spread in the lattice results compared in Fig.~\ref{fig:GA_comparison} will be reduced with much higher statistics data that will be available over the next few years, and better analyses of excited states contributions.